qdevro/timecamp.safariextz/README.md

 1. Activate the integration of your desired service under your TimeCamp account.
 Different steps have to be followed there, depending on the service, but they are well documented.
 2. Download & install Safari Extension:
-  - production version: [http://labs.qdev.ro/safari/timecamp.safariextz][1].
-I'm waiting Apple's approval for publishing it in [Safari Extension Library]
+  - production version (direct link): [http://labs.qdev.ro/safari/timecamp.safariextz][1].
+Published as well on Apple's [Safari Extension Library]
   - or you can fork, change and build your own package using the source code from this repository.
 You need to be subscribed on [Apple's Developer Program]
 3. You should have an open session on your TimeCamp account under Safari
   - It's needed in order to automatically obtain your TimeCamp API token, at least once.